ludmercentre/rna-seq_workflow/markdown_files/DGE_analysis.md

 dge <- dge[, which(dge$samples$sex=="F")]
 ```

 Creating the Design Matrix, the reason we create the design matrix now is that it is required as a parameter by the [filterByExpr()](https://rdrr.io/bioc/edgeR/man/filterByExpr.html) function.
 The latter provides an automatic way to filter genes while keeping as many genes as possible with counts considered worthwhile.[^1] The package suggests keeping between 10 and 15 read counts as a minimum number of samples, where the number of samples is chosen according to the minimum group sample size.
 The actual filtering uses [CPM (Counts per million)](http://luisvalesilva.com/datasimple/rna-seq_units.html#CPM) values rather than counts in order to avoid giving preference to samples with large library sizes.
 For our dataset, the median library size is about 29 million reads and we chose to keep 10 as a min.count value, since our analysis has enough replicates (6) to account for potential outliers.
 Since 10/29 = 0.344, the function keeps genes that have a CPM of 0.344 or more in at least 6 samples.
 A biologically interesting gene should be expressed in at least six samples because all the cell type groups have six replicates.
 The cutoffs used depend on the sequencing depth and on the experimental design.
 If the library sizes had been larger, then a lower CPM cutoff would have been chosen, because larger library sizes provide better resolution to explore more genes at lower expression levels.
 Alternatively, smaller library sizes decrease our ability to explore marginal genes and hence would have led to a higher CPM cutoff.
-Using this criterion, the number of genes is reduced to 15387, or about 27.76% of the original 55421 genes.
+Using this criterion, the number of genes is reduced to 15025 of the original 55421 genes.
 ```
 design = model.matrix(~ 0 + group + roi + sex, data = dge$samples)
 # Remove "group" from design column names: